Ibrahim778/vitacompanion/README.md

 Same as vitacompanion.

 # Install

-Run VitaShell on your PS Vita, press SELECT to activate the FTP server and copy `loaderCompanion.suprx` to `ur0:/tai`.
+Uninstall the original vitacompanion first!
+(Don't worry loadercompanion is backwards compatible with vitacompanion) Run VitaShell on your PS Vita, press SELECT to activate the FTP server and copy `loaderCompanion.suprx` to `ur0:/tai`.
 Finally, add the following line to `ur0:/tai/config.txt`:

 ```